 The old road ran into town past the 81-foot-deep Blue Hole and Park Lake, a motorist campground and source of water during the Depression.
 Scenes in Rudolfo Anaya’s award-winning novel, Bless Me, and John Steinbeck’s, Grapes of Wrath, took place on Route 66 at the Pecos River Bridge.

 In 1935 Phillip Craig and Floyd Shaw built the Club Café with the smiling, satisfied face of the Fat Man.
 For more than fifty years, thousands of hungry Route 66 travelers would stop to enjoy a tasty home-cooked meal.
 The logo of the Fat Man soon became synonymous with Route 66 in Santa Rosa.

 In 1940, when Steinbeck’s epic novel, Grapes of Wrath, was made into a movie, director John Ford used Santa Rosa for the memorable train scene, where Tom Joad (Henry Fonda) watches a freight train steam over the Pecos River railroad bridge, into the sunset.

-Here, you will need to make a choice as to which alignment you will take westward to Albuquerque.
+Here, you will need to make a choice as to which alignment you will take westward.
 Both alignments are a delight as you pass by numerous vintage peeks of the Mother Road, historic places, ghost towns, and beautiful views.